 Your website is your storefront online.
 Whether you’re selling a brand, services or actual products, your website tells your potential customers who and what your company is about.
 If you want to increase profits, make sure your website best reflects you and your company.
-The following are few areas you should pay special attention to.
+The following are a few areas to pay special attention to.

 The majority of digital media is now officially consumed via mobile devices.
 That means the likelihood of your users visiting your website on their mobile device is pretty high.
-In addition, users are likely to view your website on both their desktop and mobile devices, so having an experience that is consistent among platforms is key.
-Another thing to keep in mind as far as making sure your website and marketing efforts are mobile-friendly is the rumor that Google is developing a new mobile crawler and mobile search index.
-If your site isn’t mobile-friendly, chances are you’ll be missing out on some extra search engine placement.
+In addition, users are likely to view your website on both their desktop and mobile devices, so having an experience that’s consistent among platforms is key.

 Just having a website presence isn’t enough.
 When you’re focused on low-budget marketing tactics, you need to make sure that every part of your customer’s experience on your website is top-notch.
 Frequently use your own website as if you were a website visitor.
 Ask others to do it as well.
 Make notes of areas that could be improved and constantly work on optimizing the user experience from top to bottom.